ZimaBoard/docs/docs/Projects/PersonalCloudApps/CreateYourFirstPersonalCloudStorage/README.md

 ## What will you learn

 - Mount a Hard Disk
-- Sharing folders in the intranet via Samba
+- Sharing the disk in the local network

 ## What will you need